Stroke

 An introduction to stroke can be found on the NHS web site.

-In everyday life, however, data is more useful than theory.
-Using UK numbers:
+In everyday life, however, I find that data is more useful than theory.
+Using UK numbers from 2023:

 • Strokes used to be a killer, but now 90% of people survive them.